 With almost 25 years of experience vigorously defending the rights of the accused, Montrose criminal defense attorney Mark S. Rubinstein can help you when you need it most.

 Key Considerations for Choosing a Montrose Criminal Defense Lawyer

 When your future is on the line, your choice of legal representation is important.
 The following should be some of your top considerations when choosing a Montrose criminal defense lawyer to represent you:

 Decades of Experience

 Ideally, you do not want an attorney with years of experience.
 Instead, you want decades of experience on your side.
 It takes time to learn the law and understand how it applies to the facts of each individual case, and figuring out what works (and what doesn’t) requires extensive experience in plea negotiations and in the courtroom.

 It is no secret that some lawyers like to hear themselves talk.
 But, when it is your future that is on the line, what you have to say is most important.
 You want a lawyer who will take the time to listen to your side of the story, and who can use what you have to say to uncover evidence and build an effective defense strategy tailored to your personal circumstances.

 A Passion for Justice

-Even the best criminal defense attorney will feel like a fish out of water the first time he or she sets foot in a new courtroom or calls a prosecutor’s office for the first time.
+Even the best criminal defense lawyer will feel like a fish out of water the first time he or she sets foot in a new courtroom or calls a prosecutor’s office for the first time.
 When facing criminal charges, you want an attorney who has been there before.
-That means an attorney who knows the Montrose County Courthouse, or who has extensive experience representing clients in Colorado’s federal district court.
+That means a lawyer who knows the Montrose County Courthouse, or who has extensive experience representing clients in Colorado’s federal district court.

-Contact Mark S. Rubinstein, P.C. for a Free Criminal Defense Consultation
+Contact Montrose Criminal Defense Lawyer Mark S. Rubinstein, P.C. for a Free Criminal Defense Consultation

 Our Office in Montrose, Colorado